Kinniya Central College

 Kinniya Central College is a National School in Trincomalee District, Sri Lanka.
-It was established in 1958 and has since become a highly respected educational institution in the region.
-The school has a student population of over 2100, with more than 130 qualified teachers.
+It was established in 1958.
+The school has a student population of over 2100, with more than 130 teachers.

 Kinniya Central College is divided into three sections: primary, secondary, and advanced level.
 The primary division provides education for children from grades 1 to 5.
 The secondary division caters to students from grades 6 to 11.
 The advanced level stream offers courses in Bioscience, Physical Science, Arts, Commerce, Biotechnology, and Engineering Technology.

-The school has a strong reputation for academic excellence and has achieved high rankings in national and regional examinations.
-Many of its students have gone on to pursue successful careers in various fields, including medicine, engineering, law, and business.

-In addition to academic achievements, Kinniya Central College has also excelled in sports and aesthetic competitions.
-The school has produced many talented athletes and artists who have represented the school and the region at national and international events.

-Kinniya Central College is committed to providing a well-rounded education that prepares students for life beyond the classroom.
-The school offers a range of extracurricular activities, including sports, music, drama, and debate.
-These activities help students develop important life skills such as teamwork, leadership, and communication.

-Overall, Kinniya Central College is a highly respected educational institution in Sri Lanka.
-Its commitment to academic excellence, sports, and aesthetics has made it one of the leading schools in the Eastern Province.